Get Matched With Health Science Colleges

 Step 1: Complete a Bachelor’s Degree

-A bachelor’s degree in healthcare or a bachelors in health science is the first step to becoming a doctor.
-Most higher learning institutions offer a pre-med program that offers courses in areas such as biology, chemistry, and mathematics.
-It is possible to pursue a variety of majors that will prepare you for medical school, such as biology, health studies, exercise science, and others.
+A bachelor's degree in biology, psychology, or a health sciences is the first step to becoming a doctor.
+Most higher learning institutions offer a pre-med program that offers courses in these areas, as well as chemistry, mathematics, and physics.

-While it traditionally takes individuals four years to complete a bachelor’s degree, some people will finish their degree program in three years.
-This can occur by taking courses in the summer, adding additional courses to your workload each semester (most colleges allow up to 18 credits per semester), and by completing a number of college credits in high school.
-It is also important to note that some accredited medical schools offer a combination program of undergraduate and medical school that reduces the overall time to six years.
-These programs are quite intense and should only be pursued by individuals who are certain they wish to pursue a career as a medical doctor.
+While it traditionally takes individuals four years to complete a bachelor’s degree, some people finish their degree program in three.
+This can happen if you take courses in the summer, adding additional courses to your workload each semester (most colleges allow up to 18 credits per semester), and by completing a number of college credits in high school.
+You may also be able to find accelerated bachelor's programs that will work for you.
+It's also important to note that some accredited medical schools offer a combination program of undergraduate and medical school that reduces the overall time to six years.
+These programs are quite intense and should only be pursued by individuals who are certain they wish to obtain a career as a medical doctor.

 Step 2: Pass the MCAT and Start Medical School

 To apply to medical school, you simply have to use the Association of American Medical Colleges application processing service.
 This centralized program will distribute applications to all the medical schools of your preference at the same time.
-Once you are accepted to and select the medical school of your choice, you will begin a long and rigorous program that will have you take courses in a variety of areas, such as pharmacology, psychology, pathology, medical ethics, law, and microbiology.
-You will also spend time in laboratories before you begin to work with patients whilst being supervised by a licensed physician.
+There are schools that are not included in this program, so you should ensure that the schools to which you are applying will have access to your application through this program; this most commonly happens with osteopathic medical schools.
+Once you are accepted to and select the medical school of your choice, you will begin a long and rigorous program that will have you take courses in a variety of areas such as pharmacology, psychology, pathology, medical ethics, and microbiology.
+You will also spend time in laboratories before you begin to work with patients while under the supervision of a licensed physician.
 During this time, you will complete various rotations within a wide variety of medical specialties.

 Step 3: Pass Medical Licensing Part I and II and Select a Residency